Business Need

 One way to share large files with external contacts are cloud-based file sharing services.
 However, these cloud-based file sharing services often require the recipient to set up a user account, learn using a new interface or even install a piece of software on their device.

-Since we as a manufacturer of security technology are subject to certain regulations, we cannot make the files completely publicly accessible.
+Since we as a manufacturer of security technology are subject to certain export limitations, we cannot make the files completely publicly accessible.

 However, you can open a user account in our customer and partner area at any time and download the files afterwards.